 This profession doesn't always stick to a clock.
-Long commutes to job sites are common, and sometimes distances require that surveyors remain away from home, living nearby to the site, for weeks or months at a time.
-They might not be working 24/7, but their personal lives are nonetheless impacted.
+Long commutes to job sites are common, and sometimes distances require that surveyors remain away from home, living near the site, for weeks or months at a time.
+They might not work 24/7, but their personal lives are impacted.

 Comparing Similar Jobs